Belt Parkway: Shore Parkway

 The Belt Parkway begins at an interchange (exit 22) with the Gowanus Expressway in the Bay Ridge section of Brooklyn.
 Paralleling Third Avenue, the parkway turns west and crosses over the Long Island Rail Road Bay Ridge Branch, a freight-only line.
 Bypassing Bay Ridge, the Belt passes exit 1, which services 65th–67th Streets in Bay Ridge.
 Crossing south past Owl's Head Park, the parkway turns southward and enters Shore Road Park, paralleling the shore of the Upper New York Bay.
-The eastbound lanes, the Belt Parkway passes several small parking areas that services as a viewing spot for the bay.
+The eastbound lanes of the Belt Parkway pass several small parking areas that serve as viewing spots for the bay.
 Connections across the parkway to Bay Ridge are also present at these parking areas.
 Beginning the bend to the southeast, the parkway passes Andrew Lehman Field.

 Just east of the field, the Belt Parkway comes within the shadows of the Verrazzano-Narrows Bridge and passes exit 2, which serves as the southern terminus of Fourth Avenue.
 After crossing under the bridge, the westbound lanes enter exit 3 which connects to the Verrazzano.
 Eastbound, the lanes from the bridge connecting to the Belt merge in, as the road enters Dyker Beach Park and Golf Course.
 During a short gap away from the shore, the Belt passes a parking area for Dyker Beach Park, entering exit 4, which services Bay 8th Street and 14th Avenue.
 Continuing along the park, the Belt begins to parallel Cropsey Avenue and passes another parking area before reaching exit 5, a junction with Bay Parkway.
 This marks the eastern end of Dyker Beach Park, and the route begins to parallel shoreline strip malls before reaching Calvert Vaux Park.